 Understanding the impact of your road traffic accident injuries

 A road traffic accident can have a big impact on your life.
-Aside from the pain of physical injury, there's the psychological shock of being hurt suddenly and unexpectedly.
+Aside from the pain of physical injury, there's the psychological shock of being suddenly and unexpectedly hurt.

 Road accident injuries take time to heal.
 They may be permanent, life-changing, life-threatening or even cause further health complications.
-We can't take away what you've been through.
+We can't change what you've been through.
 However, we can guide you through the first steps of making a no win no fee road traffic accident claim.

 When you contact us, it's not just about understanding the severity of your injury.
 Listening is key.
-It's important we grasp the full impact of events on you, your family, your work life, home life and also your future.
+We need to grasp the full impact of events on you, your family, your work life, home life and also your future.

 Whether it's temporary or permanent, we'll help you make it right when injury has upset things.
-Call us on , check if you have a potential claim online online or book a call-back with us at a time to suit you.
+Call us on , check if you have a potential claim online or book a call back with us at a time to suit you.

 For more useful information about accidents on the road, visit our car accident claims page.